What Kind of Water is Best for Orchids?

 Distilled water can be bought in many shops, and it is purified through heating and evaporating until it is effectively pure water.

-Distilled water can be an expensive choice, especially if you have many orchids, but the good news is that you can produce it yourself at home.
+However, distilled water can be an expensive choice, especially if you have many orchids.
+But the good news is that you can produce it yourself at home.
 After buying the purifying unit (reverse osmosis unit), you can produce as much purified water as you want.

 This unit helps to filter the water through a membrane which stops the large salt molecules pass and lets the small water molecules through.

 This “home-made” purified water and the distilled water is one of the best choices for your orchid plants, however, because of the lack of nutrients, you should fertilize them regularly to make sure they get all the needed nutrients to grow healthy and beautiful.

 Springwater or well water might not be the best choice for your orchids.
 But this depends on the area where you live.
 Wellwater can contain too many salts; therefore, salt deposits can build up in the potting medium.
 This type of water can have high alkalinity as well; therefore, calcium and magnesium will not be available for your orchid.

 If you want to use well water/spring water, make sure that the content in mineral salts is below 120 PPM, and you should also measure the PH range of the water.